-On 28 February 2019 (confirmed on 28 April 2021), the board of directors also gave the control and risks committee responsibility for sustainability issues, renaming it the control, risks and sustainability committee.
+On 28 February 2019 (confirmed on 28 April 2021), the board of directors also gave the audit and risk committee responsibility for sustainability issues, renaming it the audit, risk and sustainability committee.
 Its role is to support the board of directors in analysing issues relevant to the long-term generation of value.

-7. SELF-ASSESSMENT AND SUCCESSION OF DIRECTORS -APPOINTMENTS COMMITTEE
+7. SELF-ASSESSMENT AND SUCCESSION OF DIRECTORS - APPOINTMENTS COMMITTEE